MicrosoftDocs/win32/desktop-src/Virtual/bindexternalethernetport-msvm-virtualswitchmanagementservice.md

 ---
 title: BindExternalEthernetPort method of the Msvm\_VirtualSwitchManagementService class
 description: Binds an external Ethernet port to the Microsoft Windows Virtualization network subsystem.
-After this call is made, virtual machines can use the external Ethernet port to send data out over the physical network. ms.assetid: 'a6c8a685-9c1c-45f2-8a24-d42120912883'
+After this call is made, virtual machines can use the external Ethernet port to send data out over the physical network. ms.assetid: a6c8a685-9c1c-45f2-8a24-d42120912883
+keywords:
+- BindExternalEthernetPort method Hyper-V
-keywords: ["BindExternalEthernetPort method Hyper-V", "BindExternalEthernetPort method Hyper-V , Msvm_VirtualSwitchManagementService class", "Msvm_VirtualSwitchManagementService class Hyper-V , BindExternalEthernetPort method"]
+- BindExternalEthernetPort method Hyper-V , Msvm_VirtualSwitchManagementService class
+- Msvm_VirtualSwitchManagementService class Hyper-V , BindExternalEthernetPort method
 topic_type:
 - apiref
 api_name: